starboi-63/poqr/README.md

-# Tanish and Alex destroy the internet
+# Tanish and Alex Protect the Internet